MOZGIII/gatewayd/README.md

 This server is used to manage desktop sessions to virtual desktops and make them available via the modern HTML5 web browser.
 Originally it was developed for the needs of Moscow State Industrial University to ease the access to the familiar educational environment (GNU/Linux OS with a bunch of preinstalled software) for the freshmen students from home.
 (We have awesome diskless workstations in classes :P)

-This server sits right in between the *remote access server* and *virtual desktop server*.
+Server sits right in between the *remote access server* and *virtual desktop server*.
 Not a very good explanation, unless you know what these are, but I'll just leave it like that for now.
-In serves session creation requests, manages virtual desktop life cycle on a virtual desktop server, and accepts connections from web-based VNC clients to the desktop via WebSockets.
+It serves session creation requests, manages virtual desktop life cycle on a virtual desktop server, and accepts connections from web-based VNC clients to the desktop via WebSockets.
 A more in-depth documentation is available in russian, contact me if you have an interest in it.

 ## Installation